AayaanN/trackr/README.md

 =========

 ## Introduction
-Trackr is a web-app that aims to make it easier to track stocks, with an intuitive interface, an LSTM model making predictions, links to relevant news, as well as a number of relevant statistics!
+Trackr is a web-app that aims to make it easier to track stocks, with an intuitive interface, an LSTM neural network model making predictions, links to relevant news, as well as a number of relevant statistics!

 ## Setup (deploying soon!)